nancyhpark/84words/_words/02-mystical.md

 Let us now read all of [John 14:] 20: "In that day you will know that I am in My Father, and you in Me, and I in you **."
 This refers to the divine and mystical realm where not only the Father, the Son, and the Spirit are but also where the believers are.
 Praise the Lord that, as believers in Christ, we are now in the divine, mystical realm of the consummated Spirit and the pneumatic Christ!**

 **We all need to enter into the divine and mystical realm, not of the Triune God, but of the consummated Spirit and the pneumatic Christ (Phil.
 1:19; Rom.
 8:9; 2 Cor.
-3:17-18)** (_The Divine and Mystical Realm_, pp. 43b-44)
+3:17-18)** (_The Divine and Mystical Realm_, Chapter 3, Section 6)

 ## Hymns